-Shareholders that cannot attend the Meeting in person are requested to complete, sign, date and return the accompanying form of proxy ("Form of Proxy") in the envelope provided.
+Shareholders that cannot attend the Meeting in person are requested to complete, sign, date and return the accompanying form of proxy ("Form of Proxy").
 The instrument appointing a proxy shall be in writing and shall be executed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney thereof duly authorized.
-In order to be effective, the proxy must be deposited at the office of the Corporation's transfer agent, Valiant Trust Company, 310, $606 - 4^{\text{th}}$ Street SW, Calgary, Alberta, Canada, T2P 1T1, or by fax at 403-233-2857, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting.
+In order to be effective, the proxy must be deposited at the office of the Corporation's transfer agent, Computershare Trust Company of Canada ("Computershare"), Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario, Canada, M5J 2Y1, or by phone at 1-866-732-8683, or by internet at www.investorvote.com, not later than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting.